Xiraaa/tvm/note.md

 #In which, ADD_LDLIBS is the mobile phone's opencl lib, You can use adb pull to get the file to your MacBook:
 adb pull /system/vendor/lib64/libOpenCL.so ./
 ```

-Now use NDK to generate standalone toolchain for your device.
-For my test device, I use following command:

 Note that you should specify the correct GPU development headers for your android device.
 Run `adb shell dumpsys | grep GLES` to find out what GPU your android device uses.
 It is very likely the library (libOpenCL.so) is already present on the mobile device.
 For instance, I found it under `/system/vendor/lib64`.
 You can do `adb pull /system/vendor/lib64/libOpenCL.so ./` to get the file to your desktop.